Verbalinsurection/next_rocket_launch/README.md

 # Next Rocket Launch

 The `Next Rocket Launch` sensor platform allows you to monitor the next rocket launch from Teamup.
+Unlike launch_library, this integration allows you to obtain the next launch information for the rocket name interest you.

 ## Installation